-As concerns over climate change grow, NGOs, taxpayers, and other stakeholders are increasingly calling for greater disclosure of GHG information.
+As concerns over climate change grow, stakeholders such as taxpayers and civic organizations are increasingly calling for greater disclosure of GHG information by both private companies and government operations.
 In response, a growing number of public sector organizations are demonstrating leadership and "walking the talk" by tracking and reporting their performance across a wide range of environmental issues, including GHG emissions.

-Some countries, regions, and states have established GHG registries where government agencies operating within the jurisdiction can report GHG emissions in a public database.
-Cities and states may report to these programs representing city or state-wide emissions, or only those emissions from government operations.
-(Note: this Public Sector Protocol offers guidance for creating agency-specific inventories, not city or state-wide inventories).
+Voluntary reporting programs are often the first means by which government agencies commit to reporting and reducing emissions, as such programs provide public accountability as well as technical assistance.
+Cities and states may report to these programs representing city-wide or state-wide emissions, or only those emissions coming from government operations specifically.
+(Note: this Public Sector Standard offers guidance for creating entity-wide or government-operations inventories, not geographic inventories such as citywide or state-wide inventories).
 Registries may be administered by governments (e.g., the U.S. Environmental Protection Agency's (EPA) Climate Leaders Program, and U.S. Department of Energy (DOE) 1605b Voluntary Reporting Program), NGOs (e.g., The Climate Registry), or industry groups (e.g., World Economic Forum Global GHG Registry).
 Many GHG programs also provide help to organizations setting voluntary GHG targets.
 Several government organizations, such as the Washington State Department of Ecology, the City of Greenville, SC, and the US Postal Service are members of The Climate Registry, while National Renewable Energy Laboratory is a Climate Leader's Partner.

 Most voluntary GHG programs permit or require the reporting of direct emissions from operations (including all six GHGs), as well as indirect GHG emissions from purchased electricity.
-A GHG inventory prepared in accordance with the Public Sector Protocol will usually be compatible with most requirements (Appendix C provides an overview of the reporting requirements of some GHG programs).
+A GHG inventory prepared in accordance with the Public Sector Protocol will usually be compatible with most requirements, particularly for programs that are based upon the Corporate Standard such as ISO 14064 or the Global Reporting Initiative (GRI) guidelines (Appendix A provides an overview of the reporting requirements of some GHG programs).
 However, since the accounting guidelines of many voluntary programs are periodically updated, organizations planning to participate are advised to contact the program administrator to check the current requirements.

 In addition to voluntary reporting, some public sector organizations have begun to participate in or purchase offsets from voluntary trading programs, as a means to meet citizens' demands and to demonstrate leadership.
 Several municipalities, such as Boulder, CO, Chicago, IL, and Fargo, ND, as well as states such as Illinois and New Mexico are members of the CCX and have committed to making specific emissions reductions.
 Similarly, the U.S. House of Representatives is purchasing offsets from the CCX to achieve a carbon neutral emissions status.
-In addition internal GHG trading programs, such as the one implemented by BP across its 150 operating units to meet an organization-wide emissions cap on emissions, are being considered as a costeffective option for meeting agency or organization-wide goals.
+In addition internal GHG trading programs, such as the one implemented by the company BP across its 150 operating units to meet an organization-wide emissions cap on emissions, are being considered as a cost-effective option for meeting agency or organization-wide goals.